daboe01/cappusance/README.md

 Cappusance is a powerful GUI builder for Cappuccino.
 Cappusance i.e. features strong autolayout capabilities.
 Cappusance is actually a port of GNUstep Renaissance.
 See <http://www.gnustep.it/Renaissance/> for the original GNUstep Renaissance documentation.
-However, Cappusance adds support for the more recent Cocoa controls and Cocoa bindings.
+On top of that, Cappusance adds support for the more recent Cocoa controls and Cocoa bindings.

 As a big plus, Cappusance comes with a RESTful Object/Relational Mapper (ORM).
 This allows you to write a CRUD-functional application in XML -- without writing code in Objective-J!
 The Cappusance ORM conveys automatic database-to-GUI mapping in the spirit of EOF/WebObjects: database entities map to ArrayControllers, relations can be expressed as master-detail bindings between ArrayControllers.
 Additionally, data manipulations from Objective-J are transparently forwarded to the backend.
 ArrayControllers are extended to support CPUndoManager's undo/redo out of the box.